Partysaurus Rex: Voice cast

+NOTE: This was Don Rickles' final theatrical role before his death in 2017.
+Pixar used archival recordings of him for Mr. Potato Head's speaking role in Toy Story 4.

 Music

 Electronic artist BT composed the music for the short.
 He said in an interview: "I'm in the middle of scoring a film for Pixar right now.
 It's a short for Toy Story, and I'm not allowed to say the whole story, but quite literally, it's like a Toy Story rave, and I'm actually not kidding either.

 Like, the toys get into all these shenanigans and it's like pounding club music, this thing.
 So it's really not very Pixar, but in like a really hysterical way, everyone laughs so hard when they see it.
 It's really exciting to work with those guys."
 A song inspired by the short, titled "Partysaurus Overflow" and produced by BT and Au5, was released as a digital download on November 19, 2012, on iTunes and Amazon.

 The remix, by BT and Au5, was released later, on the remix album, Dconstructed.